 As an idea, duty rests upon social conceptions in practice, reminds Sri Aurobindo.
 Also, duty is a relative term and depends upon our relation to others.

-We speak of a mother’s duty to nurture her or a father’s duty to provide for his family.
+We speak of a mother’s duty to nurture her child or a father’s duty to provide for his family.
 Or of “a lawyer’s duty to do his best for the client even if he knows him to be guilty and his defence to be a lie; a soldier’s to fight and shoot to order even if he kill his own kin and countrymen; a judge’s to send the guilty to prison and hang the murderer” (CWSA, Vol. 19, p.
 34).

 So long as one accepts these positions, one’s duty remains clear.
 It is more or less a practical matter for the individual when asked to discharge his or her duty in a disinterested manner.
 Even when one’s duty overrides the absolute religious or moral law, as long as an inner acceptance is there, there is no crisis.